IBMC College: History

 IBMC College was founded in 1987 in Fort Collins, Colorado, operating originally as the Medical Careers Training Center.
-The college has been owned and operated by The Laub Company, Inc. since 1991.
+The college was owned and operated by The Laub Company, Inc. since 1991.
+The college was then purchased by DVMD, LLC. in October 2023, adding to the companies list of schools including IntelliTec College, Asher College and as of January 2025, Euphoria Institute of Beauty Arts and Sciences.

 This college provides career training to adult learners, job placement assistance to graduates and is nationally accredited by the Accrediting Commission of Career Schools and Colleges.

 In June 1995 the college moved from its original location in Fort Collins, Colorado to a larger campus in the city at 3842 South Mason Street and began broadening their program areas.
 In 2005, IBMC expanded the college by opening a branch campus in Cheyenne, Wyoming and later re-locating to a larger facility in the heart of the city at 1854 Dell Range Boulevard.
 This was followed by more expansion in February 2008, when a second branch campus was instituted in Greeley, Colorado and later moved to a larger facility in Greeley in 2013.
 A fourth campus debuted in September 2010 in Longmont, CO.
 Within a year of opening this newest campus, it was necessary to double the size of the campus to meeting growing career training needs in the region.

 IBMC's Fort Collins college campus is 65 miles north of Denver.
 This campus contains a dental lab and suite, student beauty services clinic for cosmetology students, medical laboratories, computer labs, lecture classrooms, massage classrooms, massage clinic rooms for student externs and graduates to provide massages to the public, a law library research center and bookstore.